-In general, I don't think you can go wrong with any of the converters.
-It is amazing to see so many manufacturers have so many close ratings on Amazon.
+In general, I don't think you can go wrong with any of the converters based on the ratings from several of the online sellers of converters.

 Question: How do you know how many Amps you need?
 You first count all of your 921 lights and just use 1 Amp for each bulb.
 That can add up really fast.
 I would allow a few Amps to charge the battery.
 I think you can ignore the igniters for LP gas stuff, but for the water pump that would take several Amps (read the literature) for somewhat extended periods of time.
 If you can afford to buy a bigger (more Amps) converter and you have the space for it, this seems like a no-brainer to me.
 You can try the RV Power Converter Calculator.

 Videos related to RV Power Converter